Shared Content Block:

 Survival rates for brain and spinal tumors vary widely.
 The prognosis for a patient with brain or spine cancer depends on the type and location of the tumor and the age at which the patient is diagnosed.

 According to the American Society of Clinical Oncology, the average five-year survival rate for patients with a malignant brain or spinal tumor is 36%.
-The 10-year survival rate is about 31%.
+The 10-year survival rate is over 30%.

 Why Come to CU Cancer Center for Brain and Spinal Cancers